lnxusr1/query-commander/docs/configuration/tokenizer.md

   table: session_tokens
 ```

-The table creation is quite straightforward and only requires that the primary parition key be a *String* and be named **token** as shown below:
+The table creation is quite straightforward and only requires that the primary parition key be a *String* and be named **username** as shown below:

 ![DynamoDB Session Tokens Screenshot](../images/dynamodb_table_create_tokens.png)

 Permissions are required for **GetItem**, **PutItem**, **UpdateItem**, **DeleteItem**, and **Scan** on the created table.
 If you enable encryption (which is strongly *recommended*) then you need to insure that you also grant access to the KMS key selected for that feature to allow **Encrypt** and **Decrypt** operations.

+!!! important
+    Both the profiler and the session tokens use a similar structure but they must be separate tables to avoid conflicting if using DynamoDB for both.
+It is recommended to use S3 for User Profiles and DynamoDB for Session Tokens for optimal cost and storage.

 ### &raquo; Using AWS Profiles